San Marcos Growers LogoSan Marcos Growers

 We have grown this very beautiful plant since 2012 and have grown its seed parent Astelia chathamica since 1988, a cultivar of its pollen parent Astelia nervosa since 2010, and we introduced the durable and attractive Astelia banksii into the California nursery trade in 1999.
 One might say we have a fascination with Astelia!

-This information about Astelia 'Silver Shadow' PP 22,195 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Astelia 'Silver Shadow' PP 22,195 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]